harcokuppens/clean-classic-helloworld/README.md

 The CleanIDE is only available on Windows, however using wine you can nowadays run it fine on MacOS.

-On Linux it works, but not perfect.
+Using wine on Linux it works ok, but not perfect.
 For example under linux when you run a console application, then it doesn't open a console, but instead the console output goes to the terminal which launches the CleanIDE.
 Also there are problems with 4k monitors, where everything is shown very small.
 I find this pretty annoying.